hackathon-organizer/infrastructure/README.md

 ## How to run

-Application works in microservices architecture.
+Application work in microservices architecture.
 In order to start you need to have Docker and Docker Compose installed.

 ### Development mode

-Certain services must be build locally using `docker build -t container-name:1.0 .` For example use `docker build -t hackathon-write-service:1.11 .` in project folder after files modifictaion.
-If services are build you can use `docker compose up` command.
+Certain services must be built locally using `docker build -t container-name:1.0 .` For example use `docker build -t hackathon-write-service:1.11 .` in project folder after files modification.
+If services are built you can use `docker compose up` command.

 To unlock Vault in development mode use keys from vault-dev.txt file.